eXascaleInfolab/CORAD/README.md

 ## Prerequisites

-- Ubuntu 18 and 20 (including the same distribution under WSL), and Mac OS.
+- Ubuntu 18 and 20 (including the same distribution under WSL) or Mac OS.
 - Clone this repo
 ___